 Signal Direction Description pmusnapshot_req Input PMU snapshot request.
-The PMU snapshot occurs on the rising edge of pmusnapshot_req . pmusnapshot_ack Output PMU snapshot acknowledge.
+The PMU snapshot occurs on the rising edge of pmusnapshot_req .
+Note Connect to the debug infrastructure of your SoC. pmusnapshot_ack Output PMU snapshot acknowledge.
 The TBU uses this signal to acknowledge that the PMU snapshot has occurred.
 This signal is LOW after reset.
+Note Operator to the label of Section 1 and Section 1.5.
+Connect to the debug infrastructure of your SoC.